 In addition, despite his desire for "Money, food, women, everything!", he's able to keep his desire under enough control that it doesn't ruin him, and he ends up working for the good guys (under the guise that they work for him, of course).

 While Ling Yao has nobler beliefs than the previous example, he embodies some of these qualities as well, having goals such as becoming emperor and obtaining immortality, but being absolutely against sacrificing his followers or letting them sacrifice themselves for him.
 This serves as foreshadowing as to why he ends up becoming the second Greed.

 Nami from One Piece started off as treasure obsessed, and would do nearly anything to get large amounts of money, which includes raiding a Marine's base during the confusion of an attack.
 This is justified a couple arcs in: She wants to use the money for the REAL Greed-monger, her then-captain, so she could buy him off and he'll leave her hometown alone.

 The fact that it's a defining characteristic of hers is played with in her in-betweener.
 Even after Arlong is dealt with, she's still just as greedy.

-The orginal Noah in Soul Eater as he is the emobiment of Greed.
+The original Noah in Soul Eater, as he is the embodiment of Greed.